ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/etl.markdown

 If you want to manipulate the replicated documents in a custom way, you can easily define transformation and filtering.
-There is an option to write a JS function [(examples)](../../../client-api/commands/patches/how-to-use-javascript-to-patch-your-documents) for each collection/destination, which means that the sctipt will run on every replicated document from that collection.
+There is an option to write a JS function [(examples)](../../../client-api/commands/patches/how-to-use-javascript-to-patch-your-documents) for each collection/destination, which means that the script will run on every replicated document from that collection.

 ![Figure 4.
 Settings.
 ETL.
 Defining Transformation and Filtering scripts.](images/settings_etl-4.png)